marcofortin/Optimo/README.md

 # Optimo
-StarterHacks 2019!
-Collaborated with David Khazzam, Ian Ramzy and Calum Offer.
+👀 Web application to test user's eyesight with voice recognition!
+Developed at StarterHacks 2019 in collaboration with dakadabra, CalumOffer and ianramzy